You'll understand your legal rights to reclaim family and community-led deathcare in your province.

 How to create a private family, or public, green burial cemetery.

 The Home Funeral Practicum does not provide professional death care training.
 It does not prepare you for a paying job.
 It is an educational workshop for those wanting to experience the sovereignty, empowerment and healing that comes from reclaiming family and community-led deathcare by oneself, with a community, and/or with a funeral director or transfer service personnel.
-If you are and end-of-life doula, the post death care skills you'll begin to hone are not to be performed for a family.
-You are there to educate and guide them in their own sacred work caring for a loved one.
+If you are and end-of-life doula, the post death care skills you'll begin to hone ideally are not to be performed for a family.
+You are there to educate and guide them in their own sacred work caring for a loved one assisitng when needed ofcourse.
 If a deceased's physical/hygienic situation moves beyond your legal and or practical management limits it is imperative you call a funeral director for immediate assistance.

 The Practicum isfuneral director friendly.
-It extends appreciation to funeral directors who strive 24/7 to protect/support our public health and wellbeing.
-It honours exceptional directors who understand their role is to not simply offer their establishment's options yet to ask what a grieving person/family/community needs... and then deliver it.
+It extends appreciation to funeral directors who strive 24/7 to protect our public health and support our wellbeing.
+It honours exceptional directors who understand their role is to not upsell yet simply ask what a grieving person/family/community needs... and then deliver it.
 I know without their formal education, training/apprenticeships, licensing requirements and around the clock availability we would not be as secure as we are here in Canada.

 Please know I am available for staging hosted 1-3 day Home Funeral Practicums across Canada.
 I am also open to requests to teach in the United States.